Otto Nuschke

-After World War II, he became involved in the politics of the Soviet Occupation Zone (SBZ)--what became East Germany.
+After World War II, Nuschke became involved in the politics of the Soviet Occupation Zone (SBZ)--what became East Germany.
 Unlike most of the former German Democratic Party members, Nuschke did not take part in forming the LDPD/FDP, but became one of the co-founders of the Christian Democratic Union (CDU) in June 1945, along with Ferdinand Friedensburg, Ernst Lemmer and Walther Schreiber.
-In 1946 Nuschke was elected in the party's executive committee.
-From 1946 to 1952 he was a member of the Landtag of Brandenburg.
+In 1946, Nuschke was elected in the party's executive committee.
+From 1946 to 1952, he was a member of the Landtag of Brandenburg.
 In 1947, after the deposition of party chairmen Jakob Kaiser and Ernst Lemmer by the Soviet military authorities, Nuschke became acting chairman and after the party congress of 1948, party chairman.

-In March 1948, Nuschke - alongside Wilhelm Pieck (SED) and Wilhelm Külz (LDPD) - was chairman of the German People's Council (Deutscher Volksrat) that drafted the Constitution of the German Democratic Republic.
+In March 1948, Nuschke—alongside Wilhelm Pieck (SED) and Wilhelm Külz (LDPD)—was chairman of the German People's Council (Deutscher Volksrat) that drafted the Constitution of the German Democratic Republic.
 In 1949 Nuschke became a member of the Provisional People's Chamber of the GDR.
 He remained a member of parliament until his death.
 After the formal establishment of the German Democratic Republic, Nuschke became Deputy Prime Minister and chief of the Church Office.

 Nuschke was a loyal supporter of the SED regime, and gradually pushed out those CDU members not willing to do the Communists' bidding.
 This culminated in the party's 1952 conference, at which the CDU formally declared itself a socialist party.
 On 17 June 1953, during the East German uprising, Nuschke and his driver were kidnapped and brought to West Berlin.
 Some American military recognised him and saved him from the angry masses.
 He and his driver were brought to a police station, but released on 19 June.
 After that Nuschke and his driver returned to East Berlin.
 In a spontaneous interview given to RIAS reporter Peter Schultze, Nuschke claimed that the East German government had popular support and that the demonstrators included West Berliners.

-In 1954 he received the Patriotic Order of the GDR and in 1955 he received an honorary degree.
+In 1954, he received the Patriotic Order of the GDR and, in 1955, he received an honorary degree.